Selected Passages from Hungarian-Ottoman Wars

 Zrínyi destroyed the Suleiman bridge at Eszék (Osiek) in 1664

-Zrínyi wanted to liberate Hungary and Croatia with the help of the Germans and the French and it was against the Habsburg interests.
-Unfortunately, the Habsburgs sabotaged the liberation of Kanizsa castle and the reconquest wars of Hungary had to be delayed by 30 years.
-His enemies gossiped that he might want to be the king of Hungary.
-Anyway, he was killed in a “hunting accident”, which was quite handy to the Habsburgs whether they assassinated him or not.
+Zrínyi wanted to liberate Hungary and Croatia with the help of the Germans and the French, which was against the interests of the Habsburgs.
+Unfortunately, the Habsburgs sabotaged the liberation of Kanizsa Castle, and the wars to reconquer Hungary were delayed by 30 years.
+Zrínyi’s enemies gossiped that he wanted to be king of Hungary.
+Anyway, he was killed in a ‘hunting accident’, which came in handy for the Habsburgs, whether they murdered him or not.
 You can read more about this here:

 https://www.hungarianottomanwars.com/1541-1699/18-november-1664-the-death-of-zrinyi-miklos-aka-nicholas-zrinski/